soundpress/RulesOfNYC/docs/c21/index.rst

 *§ 15-21 Definitions.* ::

 Department.
-The term "Department" shall mean the New York City Police Depart- ment.
+The term "Department" shall mean the New York City Police Department.

 Handgun.
 The term "handgun" shall mean a pistol or revolver.